-Common questions about locum tenens salary for physicians, nurse practitioners, and physician assistants.
+Common questions about locum tenens salary for physicians.

 The concept of locum tenens — or temporary healthcare assignments — has been around since 1979, when CompHealth created the industry as a way to send physicians to rural and underserved locations.

 Though one in five physicians has worked locum tenens at some point in their career, and nearly 80 percent of healthcare providers say they may do so in the future, many still have a lot of questions about how these assignments work.

 Regardless of the reason for working locum tenens — whether it’s to control your own schedule, find work between full-time jobs, or navigate personal life transitions — providers all want to know about one thing:

 Here are some of the most common questions about locum tenens pay rates and salary.

 How do physicians use locum tenens to earn more money?